Bogdanp/dramatiq/docs/source/guide.rst

 Message Brokers
 ---------------

-Dramatiq abstracts over the notion of a message broker and currently supports both RabbitMQ and Redis out of the box.
+Remoulade abstracts over the notion of a message broker and currently supports both RabbitMQ and Redis out of the box.
 By default, it'll set up a RabbitMQ broker instance pointing at the local host.